norwd/norwd/README.md

     "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements. - Brian Kernighan", "Unix is simple.
-It just takes a genius to understand its simplicity. - Dennis Ritchie", "The first principle is that you must not fool yourself - and you are the easiest person to fool. -  Richard Feynman", "Нет войне!"
+It just takes a genius to understand its simplicity. - Dennis Ritchie", "The first principle is that you must not fool yourself - and you are the easiest person to fool. -  Richard Feynman", "The best camera is the one at L2. - https://xkcd.com/2645", "Нет войне!"
   }
   .OrderBy(_ => new Random().Next())